Where-Mental-Wellness-Meets-Metaverse/HypnoNeuro/visuals/README.md

 This shows that awareness alone isn't enough — the system still fails to engage or earn trust from at-risk individuals.
 Platforms like HypnoNeuro must meet people where they are, offering care that is **private, stigma-free, and disconnected from clinical red tape**.

+---

+## Insight: Many Don’t Feel Protected by Anonymity

+When asked if they felt protected by anonymity when seeking mental health care at work, a significant number of respondents said **No** or **Don’t know**.

+This shows that even when systems claim to offer confidentiality, **people don’t trust it**.
+It underscores the importance of truly anonymous, decentralized solutions like HypnoNeuro — where identity is never tied to employer systems or HR records.